Bernullys/curso_cs50_python/README.md

     abs()                                       # retorna el valor absoluto de un numero len()                                       # returns the length of the variable or list sorted()                                    #ordena en orden alfabetico
+    .append()                                   #is used with a for loop to make a list or in the right way to make a dict

 Methods:

     str.strip()                             #remove whitespace from the str
+    str.rstrip()
     str.title()                             #capitalize the first letter of each word str.lower()
     str.casefold()